IBM-Bluemix-Docs/third-party/service-get-start.md

   years: 2015, 2020

-lastupdated: "2020-09-30"
+lastupdated: "2020-11-30"

 keywords: IBM Provider workbench, third-party service, sell on IBM Cloud, resource management console, RMC, provider workbench, integrated billing service

 subcollection: third-party

+content-type: tutorial
+account-plan: paid
+completion-time: 60m

 ---

 {:shortdesc: .shortdesc}
+{:screen: .screen}
 {:codeblock: .codeblock}
-{:screen: .screen}
+{:pre: .pre}
 {:tip: .tip}
+{:note: .note}
 {:external: target="_blank" .external}
+{:step: data-tutorial-type='step'}

 # Getting started with services
 {: #get-started}
+{: toc-content-type="tutorial"}
+{: toc-services=""}
+{: toc-completion-time="60m"}

-In this tutorial, we introduce the {{site.data.keyword.IBM}} Provider workbench and walk through the process of registering your third-party service as an integrated billing service in {{site.data.keyword.cloud}}.
+In this tutorial, we walk you through the process to sell your third-party service on {{site.data.keyword.cloud}}.
+Your service is offered as an integrated billing service, which means users can create an instance of your service automatically, and they can select from different pricing plans.
+Users receive a single bill for both their {{site.data.keyword.IBM_notm}} product and your third-party service.
 {:shortdesc}

-You can sell your product either as an integrated billing service or a referral service.
-This tutorial focuses on the integrated billing service option.
-To learn more about the referral service option, see [Service types](/docs/third-party?topic=third-party-service-types).
-{: tip}

-## Step 1.
-Register your service
+## Register your service
 {: #step1}
+{: step}

 Register your service in the [Provider workbench](https://www.ibm.com/marketplace/workbench/){: external}.

-1. From the Provider workbench details page, click **Onboard a new offering**, and complete the registration form.
+1. From the Provider Workbench details page, click **Onboard a new offering**, and complete the registration form.
 2. Check your inbox for an email that confirms your registration.

-## Step 2.
-List your service type
+## List your service type
 {: #step2}
+{: step}

 Use the Provider workbench to list your service type as an integrated billing service.